varnish/Varnish-Book/varnish_book.rst

 Extra 2: Make the redirection work for any domain with `sport.` at the front.
 E.g: `sport.example.com`, `sport.foobar.example.net`, `sport.blatti`, etc.

+..
+TODO for the author: create solution for extras

 .. container:: handout

    For the first point, use ``set req.http.headername = "value";`` or ``set req.http.headername = regsub(...);``.